 Frequently Asked Questions

-Kasdan LippSmithWeber Turner has successfully represented owners of homes, condos, apartment buildings, houses of worship, commercial and municipal property, and homeowner associations.
+Kasdan Turner Thomson Booth has successfully represented owners of homes, condos, apartment buildings, houses of worship, commercial and municipal property, and homeowner associations.
 Below are questions that property owners have asked.
 If you have a question that is not answered here, please contact us so we can better assist you.

 - Legally, when does a construction defect exist?